saisravan909/fed-sigstore-blueprint-zero-trust-linux/README.md

 </p>
 This repository provides a reference architecture and implementation framework for scaling **Sigstore (Cosign/Rekor)** within federal DevSecOps environments.

+## Introduction
+### Institutionalizing Zero Trust and Software Supply Chain Security for Federal Linux Clusters

+The Federal Sigstore Blueprint is an open-source reference architecture and implementation framework designed to scale Sigstore (Cosign/Rekor) within federal DevSecOps environments.
+It automates the "Verify-Before-Deploy" lifecycle, transforming security requirements into automated, auditable guardrails.

+### The Challenge
+Federal agencies face a critical hurdle: implementing "Zero Trust" without paralyzing the development lifecycle.
+Traditional manual GPG key management and decentralized signing processes create significant points of failure, leading to "compliance debt" and increased vulnerability to supply chain attacks.

+### Our Solution
+This repository provides the tools to automate policy enforcement and align with EO 14028 and OMB M-22-18.
+By leveraging OIDC identity, we eliminate long-lived private keys and provide a "GAO-ready" immutable audit trail.
 ## Key Features
 * **Policy-as-Code:** Automated Kyverno policies for signature and SBOM enforcement.
 * **Keyless Attestation:** Alignment with EO 14028 using OIDC identity.